 No, freezing insulin is not advisable!
 Throw frozen insulin into the trash and get a new vial or pen reservoir.

-The top three drug manufacturers in the US producing insulin clearly state that any insulin stored below 2°C (36°F) will freeze.
-Frozen insulin can't pass through the needle and can't be injected in its frozen state.
-Even when they thaw, they can't regulate your blood sugars because the freezing temperature has already impaired the protein.
+The top three drug manufacturers in the US that produce insulin clearly state that any insulin stored below 36 °F (2.22 °C) will freeze.
+Frozen insulin can’t pass through the needle and can’t be injected in its frozen state.
+Even when it thaws, it can’t regulate your blood sugars because the freezing temperature has already impaired the protein.

-To ensure your insulin is safe, make sure it's protected from icy cold weather, such as during snowboarding.
+To ensure your insulin is safe, protect it from icy cold weather, such as during snowboarding.
 If you must store your insulin vial or pen in a fridge, keep it closer to the door, where it is less likely to get frozen, or better still, get an insulin cooler.

 It’s always necessary to check out the manufacturer’s instructions before taking any insulin injection.
 Here are the recommendations by renowned insulin manufacturers on what to do with frozen insulin: